-- During 2012/13 the Council entered into two shared service arrangements with Ashfield District Council; Regeneration took place in May 2012 with Mansfield District Council being the host Council; and Legal Services in November 2012 with Ashfield District Council being the host Council. - During 2013/14 the Council entered into a shared service arrangement with Ashfield District Council, for Human Resources in December 2013 with Mansfield District Council being the host Council. - In April 2014 the Council entered into a shared service arrangement with Bassetlaw District Council for Health and Safety.
+- During 2013/14 the Council entered into a shared service arrangement with Ashfield District Council, for Human Resources in December 2013 with Mansfield District Council being the host Council. - In April 2014 the Council entered into a shared service arrangement with Bassetlaw District Council for Health and Safety. - Procurement was delivered in 2022/23 by Nottingham City Council.